creatorsschool/challenges/week-4/store-manager/README.md

 # Store Manager

-Web application that allows users to manage the products in a online store.
+Web application that allows users to manage the products of an online store.
 Products can have a category.

 **Start with this repository as base:** https://github.com/creatorsschool/sinatra_skeleton